 9 Sounds we’re hardwired to hate

-Noise could be described as sounds we don't love.
+Noise can be described as sounds we don't love.
 In this post we list 9 of the worst aural offenders.

 Here's the contenders...